|

 Noël en France

-To say 'Merry Christmas' you say 'Joyeux Noël.'
+'Merry Christmas' in French is 'Joyeux Noël.'
 Father Christmas is le Père Noël.
-If you are going to send him a letter then it should begin:-
+If you are going to send him a letter then it should begin:- Cher Père Noël, ....

-In many parts of northern and eastern France, Christmas celebrations begin on the 6 December - also known as
+In the North East of France, Christmas celebrations begin on the 6 December - also known as Saint Nicholas' Day.

-The celebrations take place because, once upon a time there were three children who got lost in the countryside.
+The celebrations take place because, once upon a time, there were three children who got lost in the countryside.
+A wicked butcher kidnapped them.

-Below is a traditional song for the celebration of Saint Nicholas' Day.
+Below is a traditional song for la Saint-Nicolas.

 Il était trois petits enfants